PandaHugMonster/php-simputils/docs/passwords-and-secrets.md

 Stringified password: **[P:my-password]**
 ```

+P.S.
+If you access `value` property directly of those objects it will return to you the real value
+(as well as `for_system` property)

 The `\spaf\simputils\models\Password` model is inherited from `spaf\simputils\models\Secret`,
 so their functionality is very similar.
 The difference is that `\spaf\simputils\models\Password` adds additional functionality,